Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 560 should in theory be a lot superior to the GeForce 8600 GT 512MB DDR2 overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 560 should in theory be a lot superior to the GeForce 8600 GT 512MB DDR2 overall. (explain)

-Pixel RateThe GeForce GTX 560 should be a lot (more or less 500%) faster with regards to full screen anti-aliasing than the GeForce 8600 GT 512MB DDR2, and able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 560 should be much (about 500%) faster with regards to FSAA than the GeForce 8600 GT 512MB DDR2, and also will be able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison